openobserve/website4/content/blog/posts/handling-errors-with-opentelemetry-python.md

 ---
 title: "Error Handling With Opentelemetry Python SDK: A Step-by-Step Guide"
-seoTitle: How to handle errors with Opentelemetry Python SDK
+seoTitle: How to handle errors with Opentelemetry Python
 description: Enhance your understanding of error handling in Python with OpenTelemetry.
 This detailed guide offers step-by-step instructions to use Global Error Handler in Otel Python SDK.
 img: /img/blog/otel-python-error/Flowchart.png
 alt: erorr-handling-otel-python